Integrity Council launches public consultation on Core Carbon Principles

 High integrity carbon credits are an important complementary tool to channel private capital efficiently towards the most impactful, cost-effective climate mitigation activities worldwide.
 They can provide accessible finance for climate mitigation activities that are critical to achieve the emissions reductions and removals necessary to help stabilise the global temperature at 1.5°C, such as nature-based solutions and emerging breakthrough technologies that are difficult to commercialise today.

-Integrity Council Chair Annette Nazareth, a former Commissioner of the US Securities and Exchange Commission, said: “The voluntary carbon market exists to accelerate a just transition to 1.5 degrees.
-That’s why, in designing an effective market that can deliver genuine climate impact at speed and scale, we need to start with integrity.
+Integrity Council Chair Annette Nazareth, a former Commissioner of the US Securities and Exchange Commission, said: “In designing an effective market that can deliver genuine climate impact at speed and scale, we need to start with integrity.
 It is a precondition for a transparent, deep, liquid, standardised and scalable market that efficiently channels capital to where it is most urgently needed.
 To make this work, we need everyone from across the voluntary carbon market to come to the table, share knowledge and expertise, and collaborate to co-create the CCPs and Assessment Framework.”

 An efficient voluntary carbon market could also help deliver critical funding to developing countries and to Indigenous Peoples and local communities (IPLCs), who play a key role in the stewardship of forests, biodiversity and other local and global ecosystem services.
 IPLCs manage around 40% of the planet’s remaining ecologically intact landscapes.
 Their continued ability to protect and enhance those landscapes is inextricably linked with our ability to achieve our collective climate and sustainable development goals.